piotr-marendowski/linux-dotfiles/README.md

 <img src="/assets/whiptail1.png"  width="60%">
 <img src="/assets/whiptail2.png"  width="60%">

-## History
-After accidentally breaking my machine, I decided to move to Arch Linux full time.
-Then it converted into a hassle with configuring it all over again, so now I created an install script to do everything for me.

 ## Installation
 Installation only requires git to clone this repository and rename it do `.dotfiles`.
 ```